aktsk/ipa-medit/README.md

 ```

 The target .ipa file must be signed with a certificate installed on your computer.
-If you want to perform memory tampering on third-party applications, please use a tool such as [ipautil](https://github.com/aktsk/ipautil) to perform the resigning.
+If you want to modify memory on third-party applications, please use a tool such as [ipautil](https://github.com/aktsk/ipautil) for re-signing.

 ```
 $ ipautil decode tap1000000.ipa # unzip
-$ ipautil build Payload         # resign and generate .ipa file
+$ ipautil build Payload         # re-sign and generate .ipa file
 ```

 ### Commands